AlexMercedCoder/tutorialblog/content/blog/2024/2024-10-data-modeling-entities-and-events.md

 In many cases, a hybrid approach that combines events and entities will offer the most value, providing a snapshot of the present state alongside a timeline of interactions.
 This dual perspective not only strengthens operational reporting but also deepens insights into user behaviors and business processes.

-By understanding these fundamental modeling strategies and applying best practices, you can design a data model that is both adaptable and insightful—one that meets the analytical needs of today and scales with the demands of tomorrow.
+By understanding these fundamental modeling strategies and applying best practices, you can design a data model that is both adaptable and insightful - one that meets the analytical needs of today and scales with the demands of tomorrow.